DecentralizedGeo/DecentralizedGeo-hub/docs/ecosystem/web3-geospatial-dashboard/index.md

 - View pinning status of data on IPFS
 - View asset metadata of scenes from a web3 enriched STAC API
 - Hotswap STAC APIs
-- Pin data
+- Pin Content to your local IPFS Node
-- Download Data
+- Download geospatial content from IPFS
 - Export selected subsets to GeoJSON
 - Export NASA VEDA frontmatter templates